-A frequently asked question - How much lay do you need to produce a specific pot's dimension?
+A frequently asked question - How much clay do you need to produce a specific pot's dimension?
 The table below will provide approximate weight by Lbs. per thrown pot's dimensions.
-The precise amount of clay will vary based on how tall do you intend to make the foot and how much material do you plan to trim from the finished piece.
+The precise amount of clay will vary based on how tall you intend to make the foot and how much material do you plan to trim from the finished piece.
 The larger the pot, the more clay material you will need per cubic inch due to thicker walls to reflect pot's relative size.

-It is recommended that you weigh your clay and take measurements of work every time you throw in order to better understand and repeat outcomes when making work.
+It is recommended that you weigh your clay and take measurements of work every time you create in order to better understand and repeat outcomes when making work.

 No. Clay weight Lbs.

 12 oz.
 Mug 1 1⁄4 - 1 1⁄2 lb.

-6" Cereal Bowl 2 1⁄4 - 2 1⁄4 lb.
+6" Cereal Bowl 21⁄2 - 23⁄4 lb.

 12" Cylinder 4 lbs.

 10" Plate 3 3⁄4 - 4 lbs.

 10" Casserole 5 1⁄2 lbs.

 10" Casserole Lid 5 1⁄2 lbs.

-Chapter 9 Useful Vocabulary Terms You Should Know!
+Useful Vocabulary Terms You Should Know!
 Glossary:

-Bisque: Clay that has been fired once at a low temperature without a glaze
+Bisque: Clay that has been fired once at a low temperature without a glaze firing.

-Bisque Firing The low-temperature first firing a clay object which removes chemical water and hardens the ware prior to glazing and glaze firing.
+Bisque Firing The low-temperature first firing a clay object which removes chemical water and hardens the ware prior to glazing and glaze